ethanjli/ublue-forklift-sysext-demo/README.md

 To modify your local copy of the pallet, you can use various subcommands of `forklift plt`, e.g.:

-- To enable the `bluefin-cli` package deployment (which makes the `bluefin-cli` sysext available to systemd), you can run `forklift plt enable-depl bluefin-cli`.
+- To enable the `bluefin-cli-wolfi-flix` package deployment (which makes the flix-sandboxed Wolfi-based variant of the `bluefin-cli` sysext available to systemd), you can run `forklift plt enable-depl bluefin-cli-wolfi-flix`.
 - To disable the `dive` package deployment (which makes the `dive` sysext available to systemd), you can run `forklift plt disable-depl dive`.
 To re-enable the package deployment, you can run `forklift plt enable-depl dive`.